 Contributing to other Blogs, articles also regularly appear on WeAreTheCity.com, the networking and news hub for City women as well as industry related blogs – eg. recruitment agency and freelancers.
 I believe writing to connect is a gift and I walk the talk by continuing to write.
 My Newsletter / eZine ‘Positive Linking’ has been issued and sent out to my thousands of subscribers every other week for 4 years without missing an issue!
 (Back issues can be seen by following the link on the right of this page.)

-How to zip-it and give yourself breathing space.
-How to respond and how to avoid just reacting.
+How to zip-it and give yourself breathing space

-Remember to know AND show your brilliance so others can reward you for it.
+Remember your brilliance so others can reward you for it.

 If you’ve ever heard yourself say any of the following, it gives us a sign you’ve forgotten some of the things that you’re really good at or you’ve forgotten some of the key pieces of your career and life journey.

 If you ever think these things and then you don’t speak, you’ll know you’re undervaluing yourself or being undervalued or underselling yourself.

 It affects IF or HOW people listen to you.

 Being used to hosting webinars, tele seminars and Live Events, so much is about your rate and your speed of delivery.
 So many clients of mine race through their content, their ideas, their input and, the truth is, a lot of the time they’ll be tuned out by those who they need to listen to them most.